arosenfeld/immunedb/docs/pipeline.rst

 .. note::

-    You may use a user other than ``root`` so long as it has permissions to create databases, create users, and grant users permission to manipulate the database in any way.
+    By default the root user is used to create the database.
+You may use a user other than ``root`` with the ``--admin-user`` flag, so long as it has permissions to create databases, create users, and grant users permission to manipulate the database in any way.

 After running this, a database with the specified name will be created.
 Further a configuration file with the same name and a ``.json`` extension will be placed